-Smith Super Saturdays are interview days specifically for the part-time MBA program.
+Smith Super Saturdays are interview days specifically for the flex MBA program.
 Interviews are held in Van Munching Hall on select Saturdays throughout the admissions cycle corresponding to each application deadline.

 If I have been admitted, may I defer my admission?

 Admitted students begin their MBA program in the semester for which they have applied.
 If a student needs to request a deferral, the admissions committee will consider requests on a case-by-case basis.
 If the deferral request is approved, a student can only defer for one year before they will be required to reapply to the program.

 What is the cost of the Smith MBA program?

 See a detailed breakdown of tuition, fees, and other costs.
 All flex MBA students attending class at a flex campus (Baltimore, Rockville and/or DC) will qualify for in-state tuition.

 Are scholarships awarded by Smith for the Flex MBA program?

 Yes.
 In fall 2018, over 88% of our flex MBA students received merit-based awards!
 In order for students to be automatically considered for merit scholarships, they must apply by our priority deadline.
 No separate application is needed.
 See information about our scholarships.